devAhmedSixSixSix/Miralou-Nine-REACT/README.md

 2. Filter the products base on price and category.
 3. Save the items in wishlist.
 4- See the products you add to the cart.
-5. I do not have access to the Figma sketch so the design is not pixel perfect.

 ## Built with
  * React